Skip to main content

 Month 2-3: Third-party signals.
 Submit or update entries on Wikipedia (if notable), Wikidata, Crunchbase, and relevant industry directories.
 Pursue earned media mentions.
 Each independent source that corroborates your entity identity accelerates recognition.

 Month 3-4: Content authority.
 Publish authoritative, entity-rich content on your core expertise topics.
 Build topic clusters with strong internal linking.
-Ensure every piece of content reinforces your brand's topical authority through specific, citable claims.
+Ensure every piece reinforces your brand's topical authority through specific, citable claims.

 Month 4-6: Measurement and reinforcement.
-Monitor AI citation performance across platforms.
+Monitor AI citation performance across platforms using purpose-built AI visibility monitoring tools.
 Identify which AI models are citing you and which are not.
 Refine structured data, add missing schema properties, and continue building third-party signals based on where gaps remain.

 The compounding nature of entity SEO means the first citation is the hardest to earn.
 After that, each new signal reinforces the existing entity identity, making subsequent citations progressively easier.
 Brands that delay this work face an increasingly steep catch-up curve as competitors establish their entity presence first.